hyctobe/academic-kickstart/content/home/welcome.md

 As I continue to let go of my limited thinking and lift the veil of illusion, there is only one thing that remains, the True Self.
 So...
 I offer you a new direction to turn.
 I offer you support on letting go of the limiting thoughts and beliefs that stand in the way of recognizing the beautiful truth of who you are.

 So, when you are ready to make a sincere choice to end the stress and the suffering in your life, please contact me.
-Let us move you forward in a direction so that you will know for yourself that not only is peace and joy possible, but it is the very nature of who you are.
+Let's move you forward in a direction that you will know for yourself that not only is peace and joy possible, but it is the very nature of who you are.